IMRosalado/ICS113-Web/README.md

 - No links to social media

 Version 2
--Updated footer on all html files
+- Updated footer on all html files
--more organized donation form
+- more organized donation form